djangofan/simple-selenium-builder-framework/README.md

 1. Import this GitHub archive into Eclipse as a "Maven project".
 2. Create as many 'Selenium Builder' scripts as you want and place them in the "src/test/java/qa/se/builder" folder, just like what is provided in the example.
-3. Run-As "mvn.bat test", otherwise known as the goal "test" executed by Maven.
+3. Run-As "mvn.bat clean compile test-compile test", otherwise known as the goal "test" executed by Maven.
 4. View the HTML test result report in the target folder that is generated at runtime.

 ## Using jenkins